Cairn Homes agrees joint venture with Nama

 The new company is 75 per cent owned by Cairn and 25 per cent owned by Nama.
 It has acquired the development site.

+Goodbody stockbrokers said it understands planning permission has already been sought for the first phase of up to 100 units.
+Upon receipt of full planning those units will likely come to market from 2020, it added.

-The agreement follows completion of Cairn’s first venture with Nama at the same location in which 71 new homes were build.
+The agreement follows completion of Cairn’s first venture with Nama at the same location in which 71 new homes were built.

 Cairn co-founder and chief executive, Michael Stanley, said the deal further develops the company’s strong working relationship with Nama.